parrt/msds501/labs/hello.md

 $
 ```

 We do not get any output.
-This is a critical difference.
+This is a critical difference to internalize.
 The interactive Python shell immediately prints expression values because it is interactive.
 When you run a file from the commandline, it assumes you wanted to execute the code like a script in batch mode.
 That is why we do not get any output without a print statement.

 Now edit that file and change it to